Saltivka

 The name of the neighborhood is derived from the road that leads to Staryi Saltiv and Verkhnii Saltiv in Chuhuiv Raion.

 The exact borders of the area aren't well defined, traditionally it refers to a part of the city located between the Kharkiv river and its tributary Nemyshlia, though some might exclude from it the areas not covered by soviet tower blocks.
 Prior to the 1960s, Saltivka was called Saltivsky village, and consisted of a few small scattered areas with three-story buildings (Tyurinka, Stara Saltivka, Shevchenky, Selyshche imeni Kirova).

 Saltivka was conceived from the start as a purely residential neighborhood according to the Soviet concept of creating so-called sleeping districts in large industrial cities.
 Saltivka has almost no industrial compounds, but there are many shops and markets for residents.
 The neighborhood includes one of the largest warehouse markets in Ukraine near the Akademika Barabashova station of the Kharkiv metro.
 The Barabashov marketplace, according to some sources, is the largest in Europe.

 Residential development was initiated by the Dipromisto Institute in 1963.
 Saltivka's residential panel buildings typically have 9, 12 and 16 floors, and more rarely, 5 floors.
 Separate high-rise buildings were constructed from 1967, and construction on the bulk of the buildings in Saltivka began in the 1970s.
-Few new buildings building have been added since the 1990s, mostly near the Studentska and Heroiv Pratsi metro stations.
+Few new buildings have been added since the 1990s, mostly near the Studentska and Saltivska metro stations.

-Saltivka was heavily damaged during the 2022 Russian invasion of Ukraine.
+Saltivka was shelled on a daily basis and heavily damaged during the 2022 Russian invasion of Ukraine.